Frequently Asked Questions

 - Enhanced labour market skills for Indonesian businesses and government boosting productivity, gender equality and social inclusion by 2025

-The beneficiary/ies is/are the organisation/s directly benefitting from the commercial outcome of the activity.
-The beneficiary is typically a business, group of businesses, business organisation or other organisation that has collaboratively developed the activity idea with Katalis.
-As Katalis is not a grants program, we do not provide funding to beneficiaries.
-Instead, we collaborate with beneficiaries to jointly deliver agreed activities.
+The beneficiary/ies is/are the organisation/s with a business opportunity idea we support, and who will directly benefit from its commercial outcome.
+The beneficiary is typically a business, group of businesses, business organisation, or other organisation from Australia or Indonesia that has collaboratively developed activities to support achievement of their business opportunity idea with Katalis.
+Katalis does not provide grants to beneficiaries, but instead collaborates to jointly deliver agreed activities.

 Please visit our Vacancies page for more information.